aaxwaz/Inclusive-Image-Challenge-Winning-Solution/README.md

 1) Change constants in `a00_common_functions.py`:

-⋅⋅⋅DATASET_PATH`: path to OID images - must be a directory that contains one and only one subdir (any name), that contains all training images
+  - DATASET_PATH`: path to OID images - must be a directory that contains one and only one subdir (any name), that contains all training images
-⋅⋅⋅ROOT_PATH`: root directory that has the input folder where all competition data csv files stay ⋅⋅⋅TUNING_IMAGE_PATH`: absolute path pattern that finds all 1000 tuning label images
+  - ROOT_PATH`: root directory that has the input folder where all competition data csv files stay
+  - TUNING_IMAGE_PATH`: absolute path pattern that finds all 1000 tuning label images

 2) Run each script one by one: